blbadger/blbadger.github.io/genetic-info-problem.md

 This number grows at an incredible rate: its precise growth is uncomputable due to the fact that the halting problem itself is undecidable.

 This definition of information is similar to Shannon's with respect to the amount of information, termed informational entropy in Shannon's parlance.
 For instructional information, a truly random input would have an infinite number of instructions without ever halting or looping and this mirrors how the maximum Shannon informational entropy is achieved for a random-like input.
+This is an important quality to retain, as it is clear that storage of real data that is noisy, or stochastic, is much more information-heavy than storage of non-noisy data.

 Using the number of instructions as a definition for informational content, we can clearly see that a function with very few inputs can result in an extremely large informational output, which was what we wanted.